-When it comes to acquiring customers, most people focus on the cool kids of social networking like Facebook and Twitter.
-But sitting at the front of class with a lot of ambition is LinkedIn.
-More than a digital rolodex, LinkedIn is fast becoming a publisher, super connector, economic data specialist and mobile first company.
+When it comes to acquiring customers, most people focus on the cool kids of social networking like Facebook, Twitter, and Instagram.
+But sitting at the front of the class with a lot of ambition is LinkedIn.
+More than a digital Rolodex, LinkedIn has fast become a publisher, super-connector, economic data specialist and mobile-first company.
 Folks, it's time to grow your business with LinkedIn.

-Use LinkedIn’s publishing platform to expand your network and position yourself as a thought leader to drive leads.
+Use LinkedIn’s publishing platform that allows you to write and share blogs.
+Doing this can help to expand your network and position yourself as a thought leader to drive leads.

-Just like any content you post online, make sure blogs add value and include a call to action (such as asking people to comment).
+LinkedIn tip: Just like any content you post online, make sure blogs add value.
 You may also consider adding your own short bio at the bottom to let people know more about you.

-If one of your connections posts about your industry or area of expertise, leave an insightful comment.
-This allows you to promote yourself to the connections of your connection.
+LinkedIn has become a hub for a lively discussion about various industries, working cultures, and even productivity.
+If one of your connections posts about your industry or area of expertise, leave an insightful comment that adds value to the conversation.
+This allows you to promote yourself to a wider audience than just your immediate network.

 Think of LinkedIn Groups as networking events, only online and always on.
-Join groups relevant to your industry and expertise.
-This includes groups where you’re customers are - providing you can add value to these groups.
+Another way to grow your business is to join groups relevant to your industry and expertise.
+This includes groups where your potential customers are.

 Another benefit of joining groups is you can send direct messages to anyone in that group.
 This doesn't allow you to send group emails but it does allow you to target an individual who is not a direct connection.
 Like any email marketing you do, your message needs to be targeted and of value to the other person.
 Members can turn this feature off if they don't want to be contacted but most don't.

 04. Use advanced search